szhongren/leetcode_stats/README.md

-# Pulls problems solved by users from leetcode
+# Pulls problems solved by users from leetcode by scraping the website

-Done with the basic brute-force method of generating all possible usernames and pulling data from the given page, but cannot scale

-Better method, pulls usernames from the contest rankings with Selenium
+should be easy to generalize in order to scrape websites that have per-user data but not overall stats

-To run, make you have Python 3+
+To run, make you have Python 3+ and Selenium + driver for Chrome

 `pip install asyncio aiohttp selenium itertools time`